 The insurance industry has a financial interest in overstating the acceptance of photo enforcement.
 In California and Arizona, every photo ticket issued can be used to increase insurance premiums, generating millions in extra revenue for the parent companies of IIHS.

-In Oklahoma, however, the IIHS failed to notice a small city -- Enid -- has been using photo radar.
+Update:Oklahoma's report to the US Department of Transportation incorrectly identified Enid as using speed cameras.
 Oklahoma paid University of Oklahoma researchers to conduct a telephone poll of 473 cities within the state to discover which of them used speed cameras or red light cameras, even though such devices are not authorized under state law.
 Enid officials told the pollsters that information regarding the number of citations issued by the program is "publicly available," but there is no information available online about Enid's camera program.

 Missouri and New Mexico likewise have only one city using automated ticketing machines.
 Missouri's report included copies of the state Supreme Court decisions that have left Hannibal as the lone outpost using red light cameras.
 New Mexico, by contrast, provided a sheet with handwritten checkbox responses from Rio Rancho on the state's final speed camera program.
 North Carolina also reported a significant decline in the use of cameras.

 "While some municipalities abandoned their red light cameras due to public pressure, other cities in North Carolina discontinued their programs following a decision by the North Carolina Court of Appeals in 2005," the state reported.
 "This decision found that the North Carolina Constitution required that the revenue collected from these systems must be used exclusively to maintain public schools, except for a maximum of 10 percent of the fines collected that can be used for the cost accrued to operate the system.
 This decision meant some of the contracts municipalities had with the private companies, who operated the cameras for more than a 10 percent share of the collected fines, financially unreasonable and the programs were quickly shut down."